mgustavocoder/lambda-sam-s3-event/README.md

-# Example AWS Lambda function triggered by AWS S3 Event with SAM.
+# Example of an AWS Lambda function triggered by AWS S3 Event with SAM.

 This is an example of how to trigger an AWS Lambda Function with an S3 event.